-Many small business owners, including doctors and other professionals, start their business because they had a passion for the service or product they are providing.
+Many small business owners, including doctors and other professionals, start their business because they have a passion for the service or product they are providing.
 You will seldom hear any business owner say that they love the bookkeeping and accounting side of their business.
 It’s normally the most dreaded part of owning a business.
+Few small business owners take Accounting 101 for Small Business.
 Unfortunately, it is one of the most important parts of running a successful business.

 It’s important to start correctly tracking your finances from the very beginning of your business, BUT it’s never too late to start!
 The sooner you set up and follow correct bookkeeping procedures the better.
 Once these procedures are set up it’s very easy to accurately track your business finances.